PasinduOG/DEV-BOT/README.md

 Method 2: Reply to any image with "!sticker"
 Bot: 🎨 Creating sticker from replied image...
 Please wait!
 Bot: [Sends converted WebP sticker]

+Method 3: During session instability
+Bot: ⚠️ Session is currently unstable.
+Sticker creation is temporarily deferred.
+     Please wait for the session to stabilize, or try the !reset command.

+Error Handling Examples:
+Bot: ❌ Failed to download image.
+Please try again with a valid image.
+Bot: ❌ Invalid image format or corrupted file.
+Please send a valid JPG, PNG, or GIF.
+Bot: ❌ Image processing failed.
+The file might be too large or corrupted.
 ```

 ### Group Chat Features